 Accessibility for those with special needs is available.

 Fees for applications and petitions are listed on the Forms section of the USCIS website.
-The fees for all applications and petitions submitted to this office must be paid at the Consulate's Cashier window, with either U.S. dollars, Mexican pesos, U.S. Postal Money Orders, U.S. Treasury Checks, Visa, MasterCard, American Express, or Discover Card.
-We do not recommend bringing large amounts of cash due to security concerns.
+The fees for all applications and petitions submitted to this office must be paid at the Consulate's Cashier window, with U.S. dollars, Mexican pesos, U.S. Postal Money Orders, U.S. Treasury Checks, or credit cards.

 We strive to provide quality service to our customers.
 If we have not lived up to this commitment, or if we have met or exceeded your expectations, please let us know.
 To comment on the services provided at this office, please write to the Field Office Director at the address given above, or to the: